Polygon Records 6.6M+ Daily Transactions

 Active Addresses and Real User Participation

-Polygon consistently records hundreds of thousands of active addresses daily, and during periods of heightened activity, this figure can exceed one million.
-This indicates that transaction spikes are supported by broad user participation rather than isolated activity from a small number of wallets.
+There are hundreds of thousands of active addresses that Polygon sees on a regular basis; during peak times, that number can reach one million.
+As evidenced by this, increases in transactions are supported by broad user engagement rather than coming from a small number of wallets.

 Developer Adoption and Expanding dApp Ecosystem